yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 === Bridged client mode ===
 In bridged client mode, all computers connected to the client will be connected to the subnet of the access point you are connecting to (no firewalling, unless you use ebtables).

-When using the bridged client mode, you should disable the DNS/DHCP server:
+When using the bridged client mode, you should disable the DNS/DHCP server:  If the "chmod" command fails and reports a read-only file system you will have to remove it instead (you can always put it back since it's just a symlink to the real script).

 {{{
 chmod -x /etc/init.d/S50dnsmasq
+OR
+rm /etc/init.d/S50dnsmasq
 }}}

-When your configuration was set to routed client mode before, you need to add the wireless interface to the bridge again and remove it from the wan interface.
+If your configuration was previously set to "routed" client mode, you'll need to add the wireless interface to the bridge again and remove it from the wan interface.

 /!\ '''IMPORTANT:''' Use the correct [:OpenWrtDocs/Configuration#NetworkInterfaceNames:network interface names] for your hardware version.